-At the beginning of each fiscal year of the rate period (that is, each "applicable year"), BPA will calculate Accumulated Calibrated Net Revenue for Power (Power ACNR) for the fiscal year preceding the applicable year.
-If Power ACNR is less than the Power FRP Surcharge Threshold for that applicable year by at least \$5 million, the Power FRP Surcharge will trigger, and a rate increase will go into effect for the period of December 1 through September 30 of the applicable year.
+At the beginning of each fiscal year of the rate period (that is, each "applicable year"), BPA will calculate financial reserves available for risk that are attributed to Power Services (Power RFR) as of the end of the fiscal year preceding the applicable year.
+Based on the calculations below, a Power FRP Surcharge may trigger, resulting in a rate increase that will go into effect for the period of December 1 through September 30 of the applicable year.